Updated on April 12, 2026

 Reinstein’s Social Networks

-Linda Reinstein is a globally recognized public health advocate and the Co-founder, President, and CEO of the Asbestos Disease Awareness Organization (ADAO), the leading nonprofit dedicated to preventing asbestos exposure and eliminating asbestos-related diseases.
+Linda Reinstein is a globally recognized public health advocate and the Co-founder, President, and CEO of the Asbestos Disease Awareness Organization (ADAO), the leading independent nonprofit dedicated to preventing asbestos exposure and eliminating asbestos-related diseases.
 After her husband, Alan, was diagnosed with mesothelioma, a fatal cancer caused by asbestos, Reinstein took action.
-She transformed her personal loss into a nationwide movement for policy change, public health advocacy, and education.
+She transformed personal loss into a sustained national and global movement advancing prevention, policy, and public health education.

-Reinstein was pivotal in passing the 2016 Frank R. Lautenberg Chemical Safety for the 21st Century Act, the most significant overhaul of U.S. toxic substance regulations in 40 years.
-Her work helped strengthen the EPA’s oversight of hazardous chemicals, a major milestone in public health protection.
+Reinstein was instrumental in passing the 2016 Frank R. Lautenberg Chemical Safety for the 21st Century Act, the most significant overhaul of U.S. toxic substance regulations in 40 years, strengthening the EPA’s authority to evaluate and regulate hazardous chemicals.

-Reinstein is a sought-after speaker, who has delivered keynote addresses in over 20 countries.
+A sought-after speaker, Reinstein has delivered keynote addresses in more than 20 countries.
 She regularly presents on public health, policy reform, and disease prevention at leading universities, government agencies, and international conferences.
-She frequently lectures at Harvard University, the University of Southern California, and American University Law School, sharing her insights on environmental policy, global health, and advocacy as a frontline fighter.
+She frequently lectures at Harvard University, the University of Southern California, and American University Washington College of Law, sharing insights on environmental policy, global health, and frontline advocacy.

-Under Reinstein’s leadership, ADAO has launched groundbreaking public health campaigns, that reach audiences across the U.S. and around the world.
-These initiatives focus on preventing asbestos exposure, empowering affected families, and pushing for legislative action to eliminate asbestos-related diseases.
-Programs like “Share Your Story” have documented over 200 personal accounts, while “Art, Advocacy, and Action” connects medical experts, policymakers, and affected families to drive change.
+Under Reinstein’s leadership, ADAO has built a global community of more than 50,000 victims, scientists, and advocates across 20+ countries and launched public health campaigns reaching audiences worldwide.
+These initiatives focus on preventing asbestos exposure, supporting affected families, and advancing legislative action.
+Programs like “Share Your Story” have documented over 200 personal accounts, while “Art, Advocacy, and Action” connects medical experts, policymakers, and families to drive change.

-In March 2024, the EPA announced a historic ban on chrysotile asbestos, a hard-fought victory Reinstein helped push forward.
-However, her work is far from over.
-She continues to lead the fight for the Alan Reinstein Ban Asbestos Now (ARBAN) Act, which would eliminate all forms of asbestos from U.S. commerce, closing dangerous loopholes that still put workers and families at risk.
+In March 2024, the EPA finalized a ban on chrysotile asbestos, a milestone Reinstein helped advance through sustained advocacy.
+She has also served as a congressional witness and key stakeholder for the Alan Reinstein Ban Asbestos Now (ARBAN) Act, comprehensive legislation to eliminate all forms of asbestos from U.S. commerce and close remaining regulatory gaps.

-Reinstein’s tireless advocacy has earned her numerous national and international awards, including:
+Reinstein’s work has earned national and international recognition, including:

 • HuffPost 50 Over 50: Giving Back Award for Outstanding Public Service